Manvel-M/advance-electrical-service/src/content/blog/can-an-old-electrical-panel-increase-your-electricity-bill.md

 - Lack of available breaker space
 - Heavy reliance on extension cords or power strips
 - A panel that is more than 25 to 40 years old
-- Recent home additions, renovations, or increased electrical demand<br>
+- Recent home additions, renovations, or increased electrical demand<br><br>

-Ignoring these warning signs can lead to more significant electrical problems and potentially costly repairs down the road.<br>
+Ignoring these warning signs can lead to more significant electrical problems and potentially costly repairs down the road.<br><br>

-## What Should You Look for in an Electrician for Panel Upgrades?<br>
+## What Should You Look for in an Electrician for Panel Upgrades?<br><br>

-A qualified professional will guarantee a safe, compliant, and efficient <a href="https://advanceelectricalpro.com/services/" style="color:#FF7C00">electric panel installation.</a><br>
+A qualified professional will guarantee a safe, compliant, and efficient <a href="https://advanceelectricalpro.com/services/" style="color:#FF7C00">electric panel installation.</a><br><br>

 1. **Proper Licensing and Certification:** Employ licensed electricians to ensure compliance with safety standards and local codes.
 2. **Experience with Electrical Panel Upgrade Service:** Experienced professionals can handle residential and commercial projects and spot issues before they become costly problems.